turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - [outer]prof() -- toggle the on-screen profiler (this function is made for convenience to write faster)

 FadeType = {
     FadeToColor,
     CrossFade,
 }

-### RenderPath
+#### RenderPath

 A RenderPath is a high level system that represents a part of the whole application.
 It is responsible to handle high level rendering and logic flow.
 A render path can be for example a loading screen, a menu screen, or primary game screen, etc.

 - [constructor]RenderPath()
 - GetLayerMask() : uint result
 - SetLayerMask(uint mask)

-#### RenderPath2D
+##### RenderPath2D : RenderPath

 It can hold Sprites and SpriteFonts and can sort them by layers, update and render them.

 - [constructor]RenderPath2D()
 - AddSprite(Sprite sprite, opt string layer)
 - AddVideoSprite(VideoInstance videoinstance, Sprite sprite, opt string layer)